History of Carlos Boozer in Timeline

 In 2002, Carlos Boozer was selected with the 35th overall pick in the NBA draft by the Cleveland Cavaliers.

-Carlos Boozer was married to his first wife, Cindy Nichole Blackwell, from 2003 to 2015.
+In 2003, Carlos Boozer married his first wife, Cindy "CeCe" Nichole Blackwell.

-On July 30, 2004, Carlos Boozer officially signed a six-year, $70 million contract with the Utah Jazz after the Cleveland Cavaliers chose not to match the offer.
+On July 30, 2004, Carlos Boozer officially signed a six-year, $70 million contract with the Utah Jazz after the Cleveland Cavaliers chose not to match the offer due to salary cap considerations.

-In 2004, Carlos Boozer won a bronze medal as a member of the U.S. Olympic basketball team at the Summer Olympics.
+In 2004, Carlos Boozer was selected as a member of the U.S. Olympic basketball team, which won a bronze medal at the Summer Olympics.

-In Carlos Boozer's first season with the Utah Jazz in 2004-05, he averaged 17 points and 9 rebounds per game.
-However, an injury caused him to miss the later part of the season and the Jazz missed the playoffs.
-He was also publicly criticized by team owner Larry Miller for a lack of effort.
+In his first season with the Utah Jazz in 2004-05, Carlos Boozer averaged 17 points and 9 rebounds per game but missed the later part of the season due to an injury.

-As the 2005-06 season began, Carlos Boozer was still recovering from an injury and aggravated a hamstring, causing him to miss the first half of the season.
-He returned to action in late February and was placed back into the starting lineup in March, finishing the season strong.
+During the 2005-06 season, Carlos Boozer was recovering from an injury and aggravated a hamstring, causing him to miss the first half of the season.
+He returned in late February and finished the season strong, re-establishing himself as the Jazz's starting power forward.

 From 2006 to 2008, Carlos Boozer was part of the U.S. national team.